acgd-webdev-4/dog-rescue-pattern-library/patterns/header/README.md

 header: |
-  The main navigation should be found at the top of the browser.
+  The main navigation should be found at the top of the browser. skip links: |
-toggle: |
-  The toggle navigation should be displayed when web screen as a replacement of main header navigation;
+  The skip links should be used for accessibility access.
 ---

+The header provide a way to move across different pages on website.